Sywell welcomes another Mustang

 Once again our local correspondent at Sywell aerodrome, Nigel Harrison reported the arrival of a P-51D Mustang, new to the United Kingdom.
-The warbird, registered as N51VF was taken out of its shipping container today, 15 October 2024.
+The warbird, registered as N51VF was taken out of its shipping container last week on 9 October 2024.

 P-51D 45-11553 was declared surplus in 1947 and was snapped up to become N5415V.
 Racing at Reno from the early '60s, it was reregistered as N713DW and later as N22DC, N51T, N51TZ.